Ttonyyy/YOLO_Project/README.md

 When evaluating results for all the models I trained I was looking at the performance of the confusion matrices, recall curve, precision curve, and f1 score curves.
 They all performed relatively similarly but I ended up using YOLO v11 because it is preferable over YOLO v8 in real-time tracking.

-During real-time tracking I went away from running it in Colab because accessing my webcam is easier if I run the Python code locally on my machine.
+During real-time tracking I went away from running it in Colab because accessing my webcam is easier if I run [real_time_tracking](real_time_tracking.py) locally on my machine.
 I used OpenCV to access my webcam and Ultralytics to run my final model.
 I used a confidence of 0.4 for my model because I got the results for all of my classes in that range.
 The only class that could get a confidence score consistently above 0.6 was 'happy'.

 # Competetive Results
 There was a recent IEEE paper ["Facial Expression Recognition with YOLOv11 and YOLOv12: A Comparative Study"](https://ieeexplore.ieee.org/abstract/document/11279248) from 2025 that reported good performance metrics I use as a comparison for my results.
 They provide results for YOLOv11n and YOLOv12n on two different datasets (FER2013 & KDEF) but I will only discuss their results using YOLOv11n because my final model ended up using YOLOv11n as well.
 It just makes it easier to compare results using the same model.